VertCodeDev/.github/profile/README.md

 Check out our amazing projects we have made for our clients on https://vertcode.dev/!

 ## Our Team
-- Founder & CEO - @VertCode
+- Founder & CEO - Wesley Breukers